 (b) Administered as prescribed by the licensed physician or other qualified health professional acting under the scope of the professionals authority under Ohio law.

-(b) Does not mean a device used by trained school personnel, or used by a student, for the specific and approved therapeutic or safety purpose for which the device was designed and, if applicable, prescribed, including:
+(6) "Mechanical restraint" means any method of restricting a students freedom of movement, physical activity, or normal use of the students body by using an appliance or device manufactured for this purpose; but does not mean a device used by trained student personnel, or used by a student, for the specific and approved therapeutic or safety purpose for which the device was designed and, if applicable, prescribed, including:

 (a) A biological or adoptive parent;